cBioPortal/datahub/public/luad_cptac_2020/README.md

 - Data from table S2, sheet `Table S2D`: gene-level, upper-quartile normalized counts converted to log2-transformed RPKM values.
 - The expression values were directly read from this data.
 - The Entrez Gene IDs were derived from the Hugo symbols using Biomart.
-- The z-scores were calculated using all diploid samples as the reference population.
+- The z-scores were calculated using all samples as the reference population.
 For the computation, the zeroes were excluded and the values were log-transformed.

 _miRNA_

 - Data from table S2, sheet `Table S2F`: log2-transformed TPM counts for mature microRNA transcripts.
-- The z-scores were calculated using all diploid samples as the reference population.
+- The z-scores were calculated using all samples as the reference population.
 For the computation, the zeroes were excluded and the values were log-transformed.

 # Methylation data